Gattaca (1997)

 surgery?
 Make the child perfect in the test tube, and save money later.”

-In a 2013 article in “Scientific American” the film was referred to:
+In a 2013 article in “Scientific American” referred to the film:

 “The Freemans are characters in the science fiction film